Robin Reed

 Robin Reed (October 20, 1899 – December 20, 1978) was an American amateur and professional wrestler, and wrestling coach.
-Throughout his amateur career he never lost a wrestling match, official or unofficial, to anyone at any weight class.
+Throughout his amateur wrestling career he never lost a wrestling match, official or unofficial, to anyone at any weight class.
 Reed won a gold medal in freestyle wrestling at the 1924 Summer Olympics.
-He led Oregon State to its first team national championship, and as a wrestler in college he consistently wrestled in the 170 pound weight division, despite his actual weight being close to 140 pounds.
-Reed later wrestled professionally, and was a World Welterweight Champion.
+He led Oregon State to its first team national championship, and as a collegiate wrestler, he consistently wrestled in the 170-pound weight division, despite his actual weight being close to 140 pounds.
+Reed later wrestled professionally and was a World Welterweight Champion.

 Early years

 High school

 Reed was born in Pettigrew, Arkansas.
 He grew up in Portland, Oregon and first started wrestling at Portland's Franklin High School, where he took a class on wrestling in order to get out of having to take gym.
 Reed is quoted as saying, "I needed gymnasium credits to graduate from high school, but I didn't want any gym because I was already getting all the exercise I needed operating an air hammer at the shipyards.
 I was only 125 pounds and could barely hold onto that air hammer, so I was getting all the gym I needed."
 He learned quickly, going undefeated throughout his time wrestling in high school.